MugheesAli1/Self-Adaptation-in-Smartphone-Applications/README.md

 Self-Adaptation in Smartphone Applications Research Article:

-Two files related to the research article named "Appendix A Table" and "SWOT Analysis Table".

-1. "Appendix A Table" contains information related to selected studies.
+1. One file related to the research article named "Appendix A Table" which contains information related to all final selected studies.

-2. "SWOT Analysis Table" contains information to figuring out the Strenght, Weaknesses, Opportunities, and Threats related to selected studies.